 Strings are written inside double or single quotes.
 Numbers are written without quotes.

-If you put quotes around a number, it will be treated as a text string.
+If you put a number in quotes, it will be treated as a text string.

-After the declaration, the variable is empty (it has no value).
+After the declaration, the variable has no value (technically it has the

 To assign a value to the variable, use the equal sign:

 You can also assign a value to the variable when you declare it:

 In the example below, we create a variable called

 Then we "output" the value inside an HTML paragraph with id="demo":

 It's a good programming practice to declare all variables at the beginning of a script.

 You can declare many variables in one statement.